 How to Create A Service Blueprint

-The blueprints are visual maps and used to unite cross-disciplinary teams (different departments) in the common goal of creating great customer experiences.
+The blueprints are visual maps used to unite cross-disciplinary teams (different departments) with the common goal of creating great customer experiences.

 1. Customer Actions

 2. Onstage / Visible Contact Employee Actions

 4. Support Processes

 The first thing to do is define the activity and customer segment you are blueprinting, then list the initial customer actions.

 We then fill in our line of visibility.